stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Note that we only need the vertex positions in the skybox shader (see below).
+Note that we only use the vertex positions in the skybox shader (see below).

 Finally a cubemap sampler is created which also clamps texture coordinates: